Fractals and the monadic second order theory of one successor: Conventions, notation and background

-For our purposes a \textbf{Cantor subset} is a nonempty compact nowhere dense subset of $\R$ without isolated points.
-If $X \subseteq \R$, then $p \in X$ is $C^k$-smooth (for any $k \geq 0$) if and only if $p$ is either isolated in $X$ or lies in the interior of $X$.
-Therefore Proposition~\ref{prop:cantor0} below yields Theorem A for definable subsets of $\R$.
+One corollary of Fact~\ref{prop:project1} is that type A expansions cannot define space-filling curves \cite[Theorem E]{FHW-Compact}.
+For our purposes a \textbf{Cantor set} is a nonempty compact nowhere dense subset of $\R$ without isolated points.